Daren Shiau: Other literary involvements

 Shiau has been invited to read in New York, Boston and London.
 He has been a guest writer at the Melbourne Writers Festival, and the Hong Kong International Literary Festival.

 His works have also been translated into several languages, namely Italian, German, Chinese, Malay, Tamil, and have been featured in cross-discipline public performances by other artists.
 In 2015, Shiau collaborated with indie band Riot in Magenta to present a performance at the Esplanade Recital Studio as part of the Singapore Writers Festival.

 Shiau has served as a writing mentor for the Creative Arts Programme administered by the Ministry of Education, and the National Arts Council's Mentor Access Project.

-He received the Young Artist Award (Literature) from the National Arts Council in 2002.

-In 2021, Shiau was appointed Co-Chair of the Singapore Writers Festival’s advisory panel.
+In 2021, Shiau was appointed co-chair of the Singapore Writers Festival's advisory panel.

 Conservation

 At the National University of Singapore, Shiau was one of the first chairmen of the pioneering sustainability and environmental activism NGO, Students Against Violation of the Earth (SAVE).
 SAVE was involved in climate change advocacy, as well as biodiversity protection and reforestation efforts in Singapore in the Nineties.

-In 1993, Shiau, then a sophomore undergraduate, in activating the university’s campus-wide recycling programme, led SAVE in organising Water for Somalia, a project to raise funds for building water pipelines for Kenyan and Ethiopian refugees.
+In 1993, Shiau, then a sophomore undergraduate, in activating the university's campus-wide recycling programme, led SAVE in organising Water for Somalia, a project to raise funds for building water pipelines for Kenyan and Ethiopian refugees.
 It was the largest national recycling effort at that time, and received recognition and praise by the United Nations High Commissioner for Refugees in Geneva.

 A year before his graduation, Shiau was elected the inaugural national chairman of the Youth Environmental Network of Singapore (YEN), an umbrella organisation for school-based sustainability and environmental NGOs.

-Shiau was subsequently appointed as director on the independently-managed Singapore Environment Council, and as board member of the National Parks Board, a statutory board of Singapore's Ministry of National Development.
+Shiau was subsequently appointed as director on the independently managed Singapore Environment Council, and as board member of the National Parks Board, a statutory board of Singapore's Ministry of National Development.
 He has also been named an international expert of the Commission on Environmental Law of the International Union for Conservation of Nature in Switzerland, during which he published a monograph titled Communication and the Environment.

 For his outstanding contributions to preservation of the local environment, Shiau has been awarded the inaugural Green Leaf Award, the predecessor to the President's Award for the Environment.

 In 2016, Shiau was further appointed to the Management Committee of the Garden City Fund, an Institute of Public Character in Singapore originally established by patron Lee Kuan Yew, which complements the National Parks Board's greening and biodiversity conservation efforts.

 In 2020, he was appointed as Treasurer of the Fund which oversees more than S$20 million in assets.
-During Shiau’s tenure, the National Parks Board has undertaken climate resilience initiatives such as mangrove restoration along the northern coastline of Pulau Ubin, and wildlife habitat enhancement in areas as such as Clementi Forest and the Southern Ridges.
+During Shiau's tenure, the National Parks Board has undertaken climate resilience initiatives such as mangrove restoration along the northern coastline of Pulau Ubin, and wildlife habitat enhancement in areas as such as Clementi Forest and the Southern Ridges.